theglucru/Portfolio_Contents/README.md

 > I published the Lichess Elite Database from 2013 until May 2020 as a torrent which you can get below (known issue: tournament games from lichess are not included):

-##### Background:

-- Chess Online has surged in popularity during the pandemic.
+Chess Online has surged in popularity during the pandemic.
 While I was at home, I stumbled upon a YouTube video of people watching chess and making it look entertaining.
 While I do not play the game at all, I find it very fascinating looking at other people's analysis of games by some of the highest rated players

-##### Ideas:

-- Look at what is being played on lichess.org between the higher rated online players.
-(Time controls, openings and responses, win rates)
+Data presentation will be in this folder in pdf format